Hardware Troubleshooting Notes

 - Remove the setup password from CMOS software.

-- Remove the installation password from debug command in win98:-
+- Remove the installation password from debugging command in win98:-

 -o 70 2e